segmentio/stack/docs.md

 # defaults

 This module is used to set configuration defaults for the AWS infrastructure.
-It doesn't provide much value when used on its own because terraform makes it hard to do dynamic generations of things like subnets, for now it's used as a helper module for the stack.
+It does not provide much value when used on its own because terraform makes it hard to do dynamic generations of things like subnets, for now it's used as a helper module for the stack.